Code-Institute-Submissions/MSP-7/README.md

 -	Enable the user to view Local weather
 - Enable the User to search for a city and;
     - view the chosen citys local weather
-    - view the chosen citys local time
+    - view the chosen citys local date
 - Have a new background on the basis of the weather results
+- Display a quirky comment or joke that changes inline with the weather results

 ## User Stories